microsoft/pai/subprojects/GOPATH/src/github.com/microsoft/hivedscheduler/example/feature/README.md

 ## Guaranteed Job
 ### Description
-Guaranteed Job: Job whose priority is non-negative, it can only use its own VC's cells.
-Once it is allocated, it will not be preempted by other VCs' jobs.
+Guaranteed Job: Job whose priority is non-negative, it can only use its own VC's quota, however, once it is allocated, it will not be preempted by other VCs' jobs.

 ### Reproduce Steps
 1. Use [hived-config-1](file/hived-config-1.yaml).